TU-Delft-DCC/FAIR4RS/fair4rs/1-intro.md

 Create a draft for a software management plan (SMP) using one of the following templates in your FAIR4RS journal.

-:::{hint}
+:::{tip}
 Don't worry if you can't answer all the questions, this is a living document.
 You can iterate over this draft as we move along the program.
 :::

 Most likely, SMP template 1 (medium management level) is most suitable for a typical research software project.
 If you identify your software management level is lower or higher, then pick one of the other templates.
 Try to use the template as a guide, if you find that other points that appear in the template for high level management, you can also add them to your SMP.

-:::{info}
+:::{note}
-:information_source: The templates are directly taken from the [Practical guide to Software Management Plans](https://zenodo.org/record/7589725).
+The templates are directly taken from the [Practical guide to Software Management Plans](https://zenodo.org/record/7589725).
 You can read more about the different management levels there.
 :::

 #### SMP template #1 - medium management level